-participants undertaking DofE volunteering through DEBRA stores
+participants undertaking DofE volunteering through DEBRA stores 180 long service awards presented

 Our volunteers report that it is an opportunity to socialise, learn new skills, and gain valuable work experience to move into paid employment.
 In 2023, we are committed to a programme of support and development for volunteers across the whole charity, ensuring that DEBRA is a great place to volunteer and that they are valued, respected and recognised for the invaluable work they do.